 Komodo National Park, a celebrated UNESCO World Heritage Site, sits at the center of the Indonesian archipelago.
 Its dazzling collection of offerings ranges from dugongs, to seamounts, to the legendary Komodo Dragon.
 Attractions of Komodo diving include wildlife large and small, nourished by deep upwellings and nutrient-rich waters.
 Komodo dive sites enjoy an abundance of mantas, sharks, whales, turtles, and hundreds of fish and coral species.
 Komodo offers everything from unique macro critters to larger marine life such as Hammerhead or Whitetip reef sharks and dolphins.

-The length of most liveaboard itineraries to Komodo is 8 to 12 days.
-Diving in Komodo can be done year-round, but the most popular months for liveaboard trips coincide with the Southeast Monsoon, from May to October.
+The length of most Komodo dive safaris is 8 to 12 days.
+Diving in Komodo can be done year-round, but the most popular months for liveaboard boat trips coincide with the Southeast Monsoon, from May to October.
 At this time, the water in the north of the park is warm (up to 30 C), and visibility is at its best.
 Budgets for Komodo liveaboard trips range from 200 to 500 euros per. day; though especially luxurious boats can run over 900 euros per. day.

 Komodo liveaboards depart from Bima Bay (Sumbawa), Labuan Bajo (Flores), or Maumere (Flores), all about one hour's flight from Bali or Jakarta.
 However, trips that include Lombok dive sites begin in the port of Benoa on Bali.
 Dedicated Komodo liveaboard trips often visit dive sites around Sangeang Volcano and Sumbawa island.
-On trips departing from Bali, many Indonesian liveaboards additionally include Moyo, Satonda, Gili Banta, and Gili Lawa Laut dive sites.
+On dive safaris departing from Bali, many Indonesian liveaboard trips additionally include Moyo, Satonda, Gili Banta, and Gili Lawa Laut dive sites.

 Escape to some of the worlds most untouched scuba diving on a Raja Ampat liveaboard, where you will experience arguably the most pristine and diverse scuba diving in the world.
 The remote archipelago of Raja Ampat (also known as The Four Kings) in West Papua is considered the pinnacle of pristine biodiversity hotspots and the crown jewel of the Coral Triangle's many world-class dive areas.
 Jungle-clad islands brimming with tropical life complete the view above water.